reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

   99%     18
  100%     18 (longest request)
  ```
  This message has some information for us.
-Like how much time it took to sent all the requests `Time taken for tests:   0.024 seconds` and time per request `Time per request: 0.241 [ms]` and much more.
+Like how much time it took to send all the requests `Time taken for tests:   0.024 seconds` and time per request `Time per request: 0.241 [ms]` and much more.

  Lets add to your HTTP server a delay function.
 We can think of this delay as time it takes our HTTP server to get data from a database.
 In our example below we have added 2 sec. delay  See code below.
 ```javascript